vipranarayan14/samsaadhanii-concordance/notes.md

     - Vrittis & graphs are loaded asyncronously. (directly from samsaadhini GitHub repo)
 - Development
     - Only pure HTML, CSS and JS.
 No frameworks.
+    - Web fonts: Same font is used whether the system has it or not.